BioRRW/Reads2Resistome/docs/usage.md

             Column 1: Sample ID
                 (must be unique, sample ID will be used to generate ALL reports for this sample) Column 2: Prokka_Database
-                (If not using custom database enter "default") Column 3: Path to long read .fastq file (may update later to input fast5 files) (*Leave BLANK, no spaces, if only providing short reads) Column 4: Path to FORWARD short read .fastq file
+                (If not using custom database enter "default" Else choose from" "Ecoli", "Salmonella", "Efaecalis", "Campy", or "Staph") Column 3: Path to long read .fastq file (may update later to input fast5 files) (*Leave BLANK, no spaces, if only providing short reads) Column 4: Path to FORWARD short read .fastq file